soumyakaim/PersonalWebsite_SKaim/README.md

 ## 🔮 Planned Improvements
 - Improve website styling to enhance the **early 2000s aesthetic**.
 - Make the **Table of Contents (TOC) non-overlapping** and more responsive.
-- Fix **video upload issues** (currently facing compression limitations, so I'll be hosting them externally).
+- Fix **video upload issues** (currently facing compression limitations, so I'll be hosting them externally (aka YT)).
 - Add **more interactive elements**, animations, and dynamic content.

 ## ⚡ Current Issues
 - **Table of Contents (TOC) overlaps the main text** on certain screen sizes.
-- **Videos are not uploading properly** despite compression—I'll move to external hosting for now.
 - The setup is not mobile friendly.
-- Theview counter is not updating.
+- The view counter is not updating.
+Removed it for now, I will come back to it later.
+- The pixie dust effect is not workiing even thought it works when I run the script via VScode.

 ## 🌐 Live Website
 [🔗 Visit my website here](https://soumyakaim.github.io/PersonalWebsite_SKaim/)